 When a Crown is The Safer Choice

 Choose a crown when a tooth has large aging fillings or has lost one or more cusps, shows visible cracks or a history of clenching and grinding, or carries a heavy chewing load, as with most molars and many premolars.
 A crown covers and supports the weakened cusps, spreads bite forces evenly, and seals the tooth against leakage.
-At The Smile Spa, our ceramic crowns are designed to look natural and are suitable for everyday wear.
+Ceramic crowns are designed to look natural and are suitable for everyday wear.

 When a Crown Might Not Be Needed